 Nóra Quoirin’s family: ‘Our beautiful girl died in complex circumstances’

-Family hoping it will soon have more answers to their many questions.
+‘We are hoping that soon we will have more answers to our many questions’

-The family of Nóra Quoirin have thanked the authorities in Malaysia for their help in investigating her disappearance.
+The family of Nóra Quoirin have thanked the authorities in Malaysia for their help in investigating her disappearance and say they are “struggling to understand” the events surrounding her death.

 “The initial post-mortem results have given some information that help us to understand Nóra’s cause of death.
 But our beautiful innocent girl died in extremely complex circumstances and we are hoping that soon we will have more answers to our many questions.